Category:Scraping Tools

 But as you scale, that hand-holding turns into unpredictable pricing spikes.

-The cost per 1,000 requests can swing from $0.13 to $15.98 depending on which domain you're hitting.
-That's a 123x difference.
+The cost per 1,000 requests can swing wildly depending on which domain you're hitting, with the highest-tier sites costing more than a hundred times the cheapest.
 And you don't know which tier a site falls into until you start scraping it.

 For large-scale crawling, this is brutal.
 You can't budget accurately when Zyte decides mid-crawl that a site suddenly needs premium proxies.
 You end up with invoices that look nothing like your estimates.